GaraziLS/DevCamp-Capstone-Fontend/1-Frontend/Project READMEs Frontend/3-Auth Signup.md

 This code receives an event and sets state.
 The event.target name is set to distinguish between the state elements, to know which is which (if the user types in the password field the target will be the password, and so on).
 The [] are used to note that this is an expression and not a string.

-> We must bind the handler to the ``this`` keyword in order to call it properly, so we'll type ``this.handleLoginChange = this.handleLoginChange.bind(this);``.
+> We must bind the handler to the ``this`` keyword in order to call it properly, so we'll type ``this.handleSignupChange = this.handleSignupChange.bind(this);``.
 We should get this:

 ```
 import React, { Component } from 'react';

-export default class LoginComponent extends Component {
+export default class SignupComponent extends Component {
     constructor(props) {
         super(props);